About

 Do I need to apply?

-If you want to participate as a degree-seeking student in either our Certificate or M.Litt program, then yes, you do, although the application process is very straightforward.
-Apply HERE for the M.Litt, or the M.Litt Pastoral Ministry Track.
-If you are participating as an auditor or just want to take individual classes for credit now (which could later be applied to the Certificate or M.Litt), then no, you can just register for individual courses.
+If you want to participate as a degree-seeking student in one of our Certificates, M.St, or M.Litt program, then yes, you do, although the application process is very straightforward.
+Click HERE to apply.
+If you are participating as an auditor or just want to take individual classes for credit now (which could later be applied to a degree), then no, you can register for individual courses.

-Not generally, although certain individual classes may require certain other classes as prerequisites.
-All classes are open to students 18 years old and above who are capable of deep reading, charitable engagement, and coherent writing (though of course students will be expected to grow in these skills through participation).
+Not generally, although certain courses may require certain other courses as prerequisites (e.g. languages).
+All classes are open to students 18 and over who are capable of deep reading, charitable engagement, and coherent writing (though of course students will be expected to grow in these skills through participation).
+While a wide range of people may take courses, admittance to one of our programs generally requires an undergraduate degree or significant undergraduate coursework, though this will be assessed on a case-by-case basis.

 What is the time commitment?

-The standard format for all online courses will be 10 weeks, 2 hrs/wk.
-Credit-seeking students should plan on spending roughly 4 hrs./wk. on average outside of class for each online course.
-Full-time students should plan on enrolling on five classes each term (no less than four, no more than six).
+The standard format for online courses is 10 weeks, 2 hrs/wk (summer 8 weeks, 2.5 hrs/wk).
+For-credit students should plan on spending roughly 4 hrs/wk on average outside of class for each online course.
+Full-time students should plan on enrolling in four to five classes each term (no less than four, no more than six).

 How do the live classes work?